Yugabharathi-i13/Implementation-of-Value-Iteration-for-Optimal-Policy-Computation-using-Gymnasium/README.md

 ## Environment Description
 ```

-FrozenLake-v1 is a grid-world environment provided by Gymnasium.
-The agent starts from the Start (S) state and aims to reach the Goal (G)
-while avoiding Holes (H).
-The surface is slippery, making movements stochastic.
-The environment consists of four possible actions:

-Left (0)
-Down (1)
-Right (2)
-Up (3)

-A reward of 1 is received upon reaching the goal, while all other transitions receive a reward of 0.
+env_desc = [
+    "SFFG",
+    "FHFH",
+    "FFFH",
+    "HFFF"
+]
 ```

+The environment is a custom 4×4 FrozenLake grid in which the goal state is placed at the top-right corner instead of the default bottom-right position.
+The agent begins at the Start (S) state and must safely navigate through frozen cells (F) while avoiding holes (H).
+Since the environment is slippery, each action has stochastic outcomes.
+The Value Iteration algorithm computes the optimal state-value function and policy to efficiently reach the relocated goal while maximizing the expected cumulative reward.

 ## MDP Representation
 ```